Skims: Collaborations

-SKIMS boycott

-Kim Kardashian's recent move to open 15 stores across Israel while Israel's crimes in Gaza continue has been criticized by many of her fans, with critics calling for a boycott of SKIMS and the brand's addition to the official BDS list.

 Marketing

 The company frequently utilizes influencer marketing by having celebrities and social media influencers wear their clothes.
 Kylie Jenner, Kendall Jenner, Kourtney Kardashian and Khloé Kardashian have been seen wearing Skims numerous times on social media and in Skims advertising campaigns.
-Other celebrities that have participated in Skims campaigns include Paris Hilton, Megan Fox, Kate Moss, Precious Lee, Candice Swanepoel, Heidi Klum, Tyra Banks, Alessandra Ambrosio, Rosalía, Paris Jackson, Becky G, Brooke Shields, Teyana Taylor, Iman Shumpert, Snoop Dogg, Chelsea Handler, SZA, PinkPantheress, Lana Del Rey, Ice Spice, Neymar, Nick Bosa, Sabrina Carpenter, Nelly Furtado, Charli XCX, Kim Cattrall, Lana Condor, Coco Jones, Hari Nef, Tate McRae, Rosé, and Nicola Coughlan.
+Other celebrities that have participated in Skims campaigns include Paris Hilton, Megan Fox, Kate Moss, Precious Lee, Kelsey Merritt, Candice Swanepoel, Heidi Klum, Tyra Banks, Alessandra Ambrosio, Rosalía, Paris Jackson, Becky G, Brooke Shields, Teyana Taylor, Iman Shumpert, Snoop Dogg, Chelsea Handler, SZA, PinkPantheress, Lana Del Rey, Ice Spice, Neymar, Nick Bosa, Sabrina Carpenter, Nelly Furtado, Charli XCX, Kim Cattrall, Lana Condor, Coco Jones, Hari Nef, Tate McRae, Rosé, and Nicola Coughlan.

 Financials

 Skims' initial launch resulted in more than $2 million in profit and the company selling out of merchandise in 10 minutes.
-The company claims to have sold more than 3 million products in its first year in business.
+The company claims to have sold more than 3 million products in 2019, and as of 2024, generated around $1 billion in net sales.

-In April 2021, the company was reported to be worth over $1.6 billion.
-In January 2022, Skims was reported over to be worth $3.2 billion.
-After further investments, the valuation increased to $4 billion in July 2023.

-As of 2024, Skims generated around $1 billion in net sales.
+The company's valuation has been estimated to be over $1.6 billion in April 2021, $3.2 billion in January 2022, $4 billion in July 2023, and $5 billion in November 2025.